Aayudesh-k/Mindmate/README.md

 # MindMate

 🧠 **Your Personal AI Mental Health Companion** – An offline-capable web app that listens to your voice or text, detects emotions, and provides empathetic support using Pollinations.AI for free, unlimited responses.
-Built for the Gemma 3n Hackathon, it's multilingual (English, Spanish, Hindi) with improved emotion detection across all languages and focuses on quick, caring interactions.
+It's multilingual (English, Spanish, Hindi) with improved emotion detection across all languages and focuses on quick, caring interactions.

 ## ✨ Features